arkadianriver/spectral/_posts/2016-06-01-javascript-edition.markdown

 title: Javascript edition
 date: 2016-06-14
 published: true
-excerpt: Join us one more time for Refresh Austin: Javascript edition!
+excerpt: Join us one more time for Refresh Austin Javascript edition!
 ---

-#Javascript lightning talks
+JAVASCRIPT LIGHTNING TALKS

-Interesting in sharing your knowledge of Javascript?
+Interested in sharing your knowledge of Javascript?

 Sign up for a Javascript lighting talk!
 We're looking for 5 - 10 minute talks on any subject JS-related.